21it/calculus/README.md

 - We create new value based on `uri` by replacing the port with -80
 - We apply `to_string` function to new `uri` value (and what scares - it worked)

-This means that even if smart constructor has been used to create proper value of the type `URI`, we can just **HOPE** that this proper value will not be corrupted later.
+This means that even if smart constructor has been used to create proper value of the type `URI`, we can just **hope** that this proper value will not be corrupted later.

 We have 3 statements about Elixir structures.
-Don’t you think that we rely on **HOPE** too much when we are using structures?
-As we know, `Hope is Not a Strategy ©`.
-What if I will say you that we can have `real smart constructors`, `real private fields`, `real immutable fields` and many other fun things almost for free?
+Don’t you think that we rely on **hope** too much?
+As we know, "Hope is Not a Strategy" ©.
+What if I will say you that we can have real `smart constructors`, real `private fields`, real `immutable fields` and many other fun things almost for free?
 And we can do it without any relatively expensive stuff like processes?
 Well, we really can, and all that we need - just one simple thing.
 It is λ-expression.

 ## Idea

 Mathematical theory says us that λ-calculus is Turing complete, it is a universal model of computation that can be used to simulate any Turing machine.
-This statement means that through λ-expressions we can express things which we don't have in our language by default.
+This statement means that using λ-expressions we can express things which we don't have in our language by default.

 For example, let's imagine that we don't have boolean type in Elixir (it's not so far from the truth).
 To implement boolean type from scratch, we should understand real nature of boolean type.
 What is the value of boolean type?
 This is the choice between 2 possibilities.
 And we have only 2 values of this type (true and false).
 So we should have 2 λ-expressions which are representing all possible choices between 2 possibilities.
-There is only one way how we can express this (we can swap λtrue and λfalse definitions, but it will be still isomorphic):
+There is only one way how we can express this (well, we can swap λtrue and λfalse definitions, and it will be other way, but it will be isomorphic thing):

 ```elixir
 iex> λtrue = fn x, _ -> x end